Where does Mac Jones rank in a re-draft of 2021 QB class?

 And then there's Fields, who threw the Bears' coaching staff under the bus Wednesday in a bizarre press conference after throwing two interceptions in Chicago's Week 2 loss to the Tampa Bay Buccaneers.
 Fields was a dynamic dual-threat quarterback at times last season but still went 3-12 as a starter, and his inconsistent start to Year 3 has called his long-term future into question.

 So, does all that turmoil mean Jones is actually the second-best QB in this class?
+Here's a look at those five signal-callers' stats through Week 2 of the 2023 season:

 Patriots Insider Tom E. Curran shared his re-draft of the 2021 QB class Wednesday on Arbella Early Edition and indeed slotted Jones at No. 2.
 Here's his top five:

 Trevor Lawrence, Jaguars